-Custom Art Deco Architecture & Hanging Art Banners for Architectural Interiors
+Custom Art Installations & Hanging Art Banners for Architectural Interiors

 What do we call this kind of art?
 Fabric architectural art, architectural banners, fabric banner art and suspended sculptures, suspended hanging fabric banners, fabric mobiles, interior hanging fabric banners, floating sculptures, and many other descriptions.